 So, it isn’t the same cantabile as in Chopin’s music?

-The word cantabile in Chopin’s music comes from operatic bel canto style, which means long, juicy phrases, while in Bach, cantabile refers to the declamatory style.
-We know that Chopin loved opera and bel canto singing.
-He even encouraged his students to learn to sing, claiming that thanks to singing and to correct breathing, one can truly become a good musician and create a sound that is pleasing to the ear.
-Everything else he considered “barking” [laughs].
+laughs].
 But of course, successive beautiful sounds do not communicate anything, so the amount of emotion we put into each phrase is very important.
 In the master classes I participated in, I had an opportunity to play for many fine pianists, who often emphasized that each phrase needs to convey something, needs to have some emotion assigned to it, and that this should be deliberate.

 Let’s talk some more about Chopin.
 What do you admire most about his music?

-Oh, I could talk forever [laughs].
+Oh, I could talk forever [

 I am all ears.